- Home

 Explore the trails at Luggwoods Forest

 Set in the Dublin Mountains just outside of Saggart, Luggwoods Forest is a place where kids can run wild and explore the great outdoors.
 During the Easter holidays, there’s extra entertainment laid on, with a puzzle to be solved on the trails and a chocolate egg for those who crack the code.
 There are fairytale characters along the way to lend a helping hand and kids will be able to see the alpacas, goats and pigs in the petting farm.
-It’s running from March 23 to April 1.
+It’s running from March 28 to April 6.

-Enter a colouring contest at Newbridge House & Farm
+Spend the day at Newbridge House & Farm

-Once you've finished your masterpiece, stop by the working farm to get a good look at the Shetland ponies or follow some of the nature trails through the parklands.
+Easter is a great time to visit Newbridge House & Farm – the bluebells are in bloom, the animals are spending more time outdoors and you may even see some ducklings or piglets running around.
+Stop by the working farm to get a good look at the Shetland ponies or follow some of the nature trails through the parklands.
 If you get hungry, relax on the outdoor terrace and tuck into tasty pastries and desserts at Brambles Café.

-Hit the trails at Malahide Castle & Gardens
+Discover Wonderland at Malahide Castle & Gardens

 Back to nature at the Airfield Estate